-The government remains committed to attracting FDI, expanding trade with Spain, the U.S., and Africa, and focusing on niche sectors of the economy such as tourism, renewable energy, high quality industrial components, and technology services.
-U.S. Census data indicates that Portuguese consumers bought approximately $1.23 billion dollars worth of U.S. goods and services in 2011, up from $1 billion in 2010.
-During that same period, U.S. imports of Portuguese goods and services totaled over $2.35 billion, up from $2.14 billion in 2010.
+The government remains committed to attracting FDI, expanding trade with South America, Africa, and Asia, and focusing on niche sectors of the economy such as tourism, renewable energy, high quality industrial components, technology services, and value-added agricultural products.
+U.S. Census data indicates that Portuguese consumers bought approximately $1.1 billion dollars worth of U.S. goods and services in 2012.
+During that same period, U.S. imports of Portuguese goods and services totaled over $2.61 billion, up from $2.14 billion in 2010.
 The top U.S. states exporting to Portugal were Texas, New Hampshire, California, Ohio, New Jersey, Wisconsin, Indiana, and New York.
 Top U.S. exports included computer and electronic products, industrial machinery, agricultural products, chemicals, and electrical equipment.

 The United States continues to work closely with Portugal to find ways to expand and deepen two-way trade and investment to better reflect historically strong political, geo-strategic, and security ties between the two countries.
 Portugal’s continued drive to modernize and diversify its economy will offer possibilities for growth in U.S. trade and investment over the medium and long-term.
 Demand for high-quality, price-competitive U.S. products in Portugal is strong, and privatization of several large government-owned companies will provide additional opportunities for investment.